Skip to main contentSkip to main content

 Cloud: A Business Solution

-While this course is focused on security associated with AWS - it is important to also understand the business value of cloud vs. on-premise data centers.
+While this course is focused on security associated with - it is important to also understand the business value of cloud vs. on-premise data centers.
 After all, companies only use technology so that they can make money.
 A key concept to understand related to the business value of the cloud is the notion of capital (CapEx) vs. operational (OpEx) expenses.

 CapEx vs. OpEx